Do you use herbs to calm anxiety? Here’s why and how you should.

 It is rich in a variety of flavonoids, that offers a plethora of therapeutic properties.
 These compounds hunt down the free radicals in our system and reduce physical stress.
 Apigenin, a flavonoid present in the chamomile, binds with the brain receptor to protect against hypertension.

 Apigenin can be useful in reducing anxiety disorder symptoms and insomnia among patients.
 It can help maintain the brain microenvironment and neural functions by eliminating compounds that hamper the activities in the central nervous system.
-Gladly, chamomile is one of the natural sources of mood-enhancing flavonoids.
+Gladly, chamomile is one of the natural sources of mood-enhancing flavonoids which labels it as one of the best herbs to calm anxiety.

 Final Thoughts on Using Herbs To Calm Anxiety